gnosis/safe-react-e2e-tests/docs/coverage.md

 2. Shows the select network step
 3. Switches the network
 4. Types name and address for the safe
-5. Loads Safe address with a QR code
+5. Loads a Safe address with a QR code
-6. Shows invalid Safe address error
+6. Shows an error if it is an invalid address
-7. Shows Address given is not a valid Safe address error
+7. Shows an error if it is an invalid Safe address
-8. Shows an error if it the ENS Name Domain is not registered
+8. Shows an error if the ENS Name Domain is not registered
 9. Shows an error if it is an invalid Safe address From a valid ENS Name Domain
 10. Gets the Safe address From a valid ENS Name Domain
+11. Types name and address for the safe
-11. Enters the name of the 1st owner in the list
+12. Enters the name of the 1st owner in the list
-12. Checks in the 3rd step that the safe name and owner name are the ones set before
+13. Checks in the 3rd step that the safe name and owner name are the ones set before
-13. Loads the safe
+14. Loads the safe
-14. Opens the QR code for the safe on the sidebar and checks the safe name again
+15. Opens the QR code for the safe on the sidebar and checks the safe name again

 #### [address not found = ', address)
       expect(addressIncluded).toBeTruthy()